 Please fill in the form.

 * Required Fields | Data Protection

-- Agile games are not only helpful for teaching agile methods in introductory workshops, but the gamification principle has also shown that formats using games and/or competition are more effective than discussions or presentations lead to a better long-term understanding of what’s been learned.
-Familiar simulations such as Ubongo Flow Game, Lego4Scrum, and the Fearless Journey awaken participant’s playful instincts and function as direct, and often tactile, learning experiences.
+- Agile games are not only helpful for teaching agile methods in introductory workshops, but the gamification principle has also shown that formats using games and / or competition are more effective than discussions or presentations.
+They lead to a better long-term understanding of what has been learned.
+Familiar simulations such as Ubongo Flow Game, Lego4Scrum, and the Fearless Journey awaken participants’ playful instincts and function as direct, and often tactile, learning experiences.

 Ideally, your team comes up with at least one concrete, immediately implementable idea in the retrospective.
-It’s important that the team actually implement this measure and that their efforts are taken seriously by those around them so that the team feels that the retrospective was worthwhile and productive.
+It is important that the team actually implement this measure and that their efforts are taken seriously by those around them so that the team feels that the retrospective was worthwhile and productive.

 You should therefore document these suggested improvements in a backlog.

 Treat these with the same diligence as a functional or technical requirement in the next planning meeting: as something that must be planned and accomplished.

 You can use metrics such as these to track the success of the implementation: